It’s no secret that the Hollywood Comet loves musicals.

 Elvis Presley, Joan O’Brien, Gary Lockwood, Vicky Tiu, Yvonne Craig, Kam Tong, H.M.
 Wynant, Kurt Russell (uncredited)

 Mike (Elvis) and Danny (Lockwood) play two crop-duster pilots.
 Danny loses all of their pay gambling so the two are broke.
 While hitchhiking, they end up on Uncle Walter (Tong) and Sue-Lin’s (Tiu) truck to the Seattle World’s Fair.
-Uncle Walter isn’t able to take Sue-Lin to the fair, so Mike volunteers; giving him the opportunity to meet pretty nurse, Dianne (O’Brien).
+Uncle Walter isn’t able to take Sue-Lin to the fair, so Mike volunteers; giving him the opportunity to meet a pretty nurse, Dianne (O’Brien).

 -Shot on location during the Seattle, WA World’s Fair.